How To Secure The Funds You Need To Study Abroad

 There are numerous funding opportunities available to students, provided they are willing to take the initiative and research those opportunities, and then follow through with the requirements and deadlines for those opportunities.
 Note that some funding opportunities will require a current FAFSA on file with the Financial Aid Office.

-The Office of International Programs has compiled a list of Scholarships, Grants, and Fellowships that are applicable to study abroad and /or pursuing overseas research.
+Education Abroad has compiled a list of Scholarships, Grants, and Fellowships that are applicable to study abroad and /or pursuing overseas research.
 The list contains opportunities for undergraduates and graduate students and in some cases, options for post graduate study.
 The list is updated periodically as new opportunities become available.
 Please check back often.
 To access the list please click here

 What is the difference between a scholarship, grant or fellowship?